peter-l5/SH1107/README.md

 ## Display connection

 ### I2C
 SCL and SDA have to be connected as minimum.
-The driver can reset the device with the reset PIN (not required for some displays).
+The driver can reset the device with the reset PIN (this is not required for some displays, for example those tested).

 ### SPI
 SCLK, MOSI, D/C are always required.
 If the display is the only SPI device, CS may be tied to GND.
 Reset has also to be connected, unless it is driven by an external circuit.